 Vizcaino also nicely shows the nearly inevitable interaction between tax controversies and other worker status inquiries.
-IRS started Vizcaino, for the programmers made their claims on the heels of an IRS reclassification.
-Frequently, a later reclassification controversy emanates from a simple workers' compensation claim.
+The IRS instigated Vizcaino, for the programmers made their claims on the heels of an IRS reclassification.
+Frequently, a later reclassification controversy emanates from a simple worker's compensation claim.

 Furthermore, one tax-driven dispute over worker status often comes on the heels of another.
 State taxing authorities may follow federal or vice versa.
-A state employment development audit may be followed by an IRS or state tax audit, or by a direct suit by workers seeking recognition as employees.
+A state employment development audit may be followed by an IRS or state tax audit or by a direct suit by workers seeking recognition as employees.